Life can be overwhelming. Sometimes it's hard to know where to turn for help.

 All conversations you have with your therapist are completely confidential, and you can always feel free to share any struggle you face without judgment.

-No insurance is required, and no referral is necessary.
+No referral is necessary.
 All you need is a computer, tablet or phone to connect with AR ConnectNow.

 It's simple.
-It's free.
 And it could be the key to living a healthier, happier life.

 The first step toward getting help is often the hardest, but we do our best to make it simple.
 If you'd like to schedule an appointment with AR ConnectNow, all you have to do is call 501-526-3563 or 800-482-9921.
 Accessible 24 hours a day, seven days a week, our phone lines are answered by nurses who are trained to determine if you are in crisis at the time of your call.
 If you are not in crisis at the time of your call, the nurse will schedule your AR ConnectNow enrollment phone call.
 If you are in crisis, the nurse will direct you to your nearest emergency department for immediate help.